amebrahimi/Journal/Journal.md

 Once you have MySQL installed on your droplet, you can access the MySQL shell by typing `mysql -u root -p`</br>
 ******
 How to change git remote type (from https:// to ssh)</br>
-i need this alot: git remote origin git@github.com:amebrahimi/Test.git
+i need this alot: git remote set-url origin git@github.com:amebrahimi/Test.git
 ******